Community television: Ireland

 Community television is in its infancy in Ireland.
 Licensing is administered by the Broadcasting Authority of Ireland.
 Saorview launched on 31 October 2010 giving an addition platform for Community television, however so far Community TV is only available on UPC's Irish cable and Multichannel Multipoint Distribution Service (MMDS) network.
 The main broadcasters are P5TV (UPC 801), Cork Community TV (UPC 802) and DCTV (UPC 803).
 These groups produce content and then they can have it transmitted by an organisation that has a license to broadcast (terrestrial television or cable television).

 As well as the above, there are also web based channels which are likely to become more dominant in the not too distant future as broadband coverage and quality improves (and as the technologies converge).
 Examples of these are Teilifis Gaeltacht Muscrai (TGM) based in the rural Irish speaking WestCork Gaeltacht, and Fingal Community TV based in Dublin.

+Singapore

+Singapore briefly had community television in the 1990s through the launch of Singapore Cable Vision (SCV).
+In 1994, SCV plans to have a "City TV" community channel in their cable network in the long term.
+Aimed to create a "strong sense of belonging to local communities" among Singaporeans, community channels were still planned in 1995.
+The channels would also "increase neighbourhood security" by monitoring the "goings-on" of nearby areas such as neighbourhood centres, public parks and carparks with the help of town councils, resident councils and community centres.
+However, one of Singapore's political parties, the National Solidarity Party, warned against the usage of community channels, increasing viewer perceptions of Singapore being a police state and cause mistrust between authorities and people.

+An experimental community channel aimed at 50,000 households connected to SCV in Tampines and Pasir Ris was tested on 5 May 1996, in conjunction with the opening of the Tampines East Community Club.
+Provided by SCV, the channels were produced by ten three-year undergraduates from the Nanyang Technological University's School of Technological Studies.
+Singapore becomes the first country in South East Asia to have community television.
+Community channels also obeyed to the same rules as conventional channels.